kkrypt0nn/spaceflake.rs/README.md

 Apart from being a crystal of snow, a snowflake is a form of unique identifier which is being used in distributed computing.
 It has specific parts and is 64 bits long in binary.
-I simply named my type of snowflake, a **Spaceflake**, as it does not compose of the same parts of a Twitter Snowflake and is being used for [Project Absence](https://github.com/ProjectAbsence) and other projects of myself.
+I simply named my type of snowflake, a **Spaceflake**, as it does not compose of the same parts of a Twitter Snowflake and is being used in my personal projects.

 ### Structure